DavidSantia/tag_api/README.md

 # tag_api
-API using Go-lang struct tags to load SQL data, and implement JSON endpoints
+API using Go-lang struct tags to load SQL data, and implement JSON endpoints.
+The goal of this project is to demonstrate how simple it is to prototype and modify an API.
+By simply adjusting or adding a field to a Go struct, it automatically updates both how the API loads from the database, and outputs to the API.

 * This project builds a Docker database container with sample Image and User data
 * The sample data images come from https://clients3.google.com/cast/chromecast/home